Palladius (Rayev): Biography

 He was buried in the Isidorovskaya Church of the Alexander Nevsky Lavra (closed in 1932).
 The funeral dinner was given at the lavra's refectory from the two sons of the deceased.
-One of his sons – Nikolai Raev – later became the last Chief Procurator of the Most Holy Synod of Tsarist Time.
+One of his sons – Nikolai Pavlovich Raev – later became the last Chief Procurator of the Most Holy Synod of Tsarist Time.

 In 1932, his remains were transferred to the Brotherhood Cemetery of the Lavra.